For the one who has will be given more, and he will have more than enough. But the one who does not have, even what he has will be taken from him.”

 But if you act today, you could combat inflation through a regular savings plan or investment plan.
 You have to use the resources you have to the best of your ability, or you inevitably have them eroded before you.

-On a 7% net annualized investment*, which I can construct for you with no issue – that’s 140 times the amount of interest you make a year with a savings account.
+On a 7% net annualized investment*, that’s 140 times the amount of interest you make a year with a savings account.
 You can also do this for your CPF OA, which makes a paltry 2.5%, and an SRS account, if you have any.

-Which means that across a 10-year period I can help you make more interest in 3 days than you would otherwise make for the entire year.
+Which means that across a 10-year period you could make more interest in 3 days than you would otherwise make for the entire year.

 "To those who use well what they are given, even more will be given, and they will have an abundance.
 But from those who do nothing, even what little they have will be taken away."